 You’ve had water problems in the past.
-If your basement has flooded before, or you regularly struggle with high basement moisture levels, it would be wise to install a sump pump.
+If your basement has flooded before, or you regularly struggle with high basement moisture levels.

 You have a finished basement.
-Even if your home isn’t categorized as a high-risk property, consider protecting your underground living space with an affordable sump pump.
+Even if your home isn’t categorized as a high-risk property, consider protecting your underground living space with this affordable solution.

 TYPES OF SUMP PUMPS

 Sump pumps are either primary or backup, and your system should have one of each.
-Primary sump pumps do most of the work most of the time.
-The backup sump pump is only there in the event that the primary pump fails, or if it can’t keep up with the inflow of water to the sump.
+The primary does most of the work, most of the time.
+The backup is only there in the event that the primary pump fails, or if it can’t keep up with the inflow of water to the sump.

 Pedestal pumps: Pedestal pumps are long, upright devices with the pump motor sitting on top and the intake device, or impeller, at the bottom.
 The motor on a pedestal pump isn’t meant to get wet.
 These are less expensive and easier to access for repairs compared to the submersible variety, but some plumbing experts consider them less reliable than submersible pumps.
 They’re also louder, as the motor sits above the sump pit.

 Which type of Sump Pump is right for you and your home?